chriott/DeAMR/README.md

 ```
 > Wo kommst du her, kleiner Mann?

-"Herkommen" does not exist in the German PropBank. `stammen-01` holds a compatible semantic meaning and argument structure so it represents a good alterantive at the moment.
+"Herkommen" does not exist in the German PropBank. `stammen-01` holds a compatible semantic meaning and argument structure, so it represents a good alterantive at the moment.

 # Annotation Guidelines